-If you read my Weekly Workouts post last Sunday, you know that I’m throwing around the idea of signing up for the Soldier Field 10 Mile race in May.
-The race is about 12 weeks away, so I wanted to throw together a basic training plan to use as a baseline for the minimum amount of training I think I’ll need.
+I first wrote this training plan because I was throwing around the idea of signing up for the Soldier Field 10 Mile race in May of 2015.
+The race was about 12 weeks away, so I wanted to throw together a basic training plan to use as a baseline for the minimum amount of training I thought I’d need.
 Then I thought, heck, I’m a certified running coach, I should throw my 10 mile race training plan up on the blog so I can share it with everyone!

 FREE Hip Openers for Runners Guide